Students Endorse Gender-Inclusive Housing in Referendum

 “I am more than elated that the referendum passed, it is a testament that Georgetown students care about the LGBTQ+ community and making Georgetown a more inclusive place,” Cobb wrote to The Hoya.
 “We will take this to the board of directors where we will fight for the student body to truly make Georgetown a place for all.”

+To pass, the referendum required at least 25% of undergraduates to vote and the majority of those who voted to do so in support.
+Though the referendum passed, the university’s Board of Directors, which oversees Georgetown’s operations, has no obligation to enact the proposed changes.

-Cobb introduced the resolution in the GUSA Senate on April 2, alongside Senate Speaker Megan Skinner (SFS ’24) and Senator Ethan Henshaw (CAS ’26), that put the referendum on student ballots.
+Alongside Senate Speaker Megan Skinner (SFS ’24) and Senator Ethan Henshaw (CAS ’26), Cobb introduced the resolution in the GUSA Senate on April 2 that put the referendum on student ballots.

 Liam Moynihan (SFS ’25), who serves as the advocacy director of GU Pride, a student organization which works to support LGBTQ+ students, said the referendum’s success is especially important to them given that they have been unable to access gender-inclusive housing in the past.